seunseun66/Expense-Tracker/README.md

 -Calculate the total amount spent

-When the program starts, it shows a menu that allows the user to choose an action.
-Based on the user's pick, the action is called until the user decides to exit the application.
+When the program starts, it shows a menu that allows the user to choose a class.
+Based on the user's pick, the class is called until the user decides to exit the application.

 ## Why I used this approach

 I implemented object-oriented programming by separating the responsibilities of the application.
-The "Expense" action is responsible for storing information about an individual expense, while the expense "ExpenseTracker" manages the collection of all expenses and the operations that can be performed.
+The "Expense" class is responsible for storing information about an individual expense, while the "ExpenseTracker" manages the collection of all expenses and the operations that can be performed.

 I also used a menu interface with a while loop so users can continue interacting with the program without restarting it after each action.